UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 To me, traveling is a journey of inner transformation, but it doesn't have to start with going somewhere, it can start within and with a simple thought - to challenge yourself - that is the future of traveling.

-If you want to learn more about how you can become a part of our community where you can find unique learning experiences while traveling, read more here.
+If you want to learn more about how you can become a part of our community where you can find or teach unique learning experiences while traveling, read more [here.](/signup.html)

 &nbsp;